Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-the-architecture.markdown

 );
 ```

-Now imagine you need to write that for a table with 130 columns (Snowplow events), and for 200 more source tables with different keys and data types?
-Of course, it becomes unmanageable, and also very slow, because we're joining our target table to the source table 2 times just to load new/updated data.
+Now imagine you need to write that for a table with 130 columns (i.e. Snowplow events), and for 200 more source tables with different keys and data types?
+Of course, this SQL is unmanageable and very slow, because we're joining our target table to the source table 2 times just to load new/updated data, and using a lot of OR conditions.

 Let's think how to optimize this from performance point of view, and also whether we can make those SQLs more generic.